 - The basic tweaks like chunk size, words per minute are available.

-- Spreeder supports many keyboard shortcuts for the seamless reading experience.
+- Spreeder supports many keyboard shortcuts for a seamless reading experience.

 Key Features of Squirt